 Debbie Millman ✗ Spotify Design

-Late last year I was in Barcelona for Spotify’s Design Days and had the pleasure of hearing Debbie Millman speak as our keynote.
-I’m still fangirling and you’re going to hear all about it…
+Late last year I was in Barcelona for Spotify's Design Days, where Debbie Millman delivered the keynote.
+I am still fangirling, and you are about to hear all about it.

 There’s so much to say about Debbie Millman and her grand achievements but I will leave you with that and a few links if you wish to dive further: